 come for self-defense, some for exercise, and some for stress relief.

 Beginners (to the club, to aikido, to martial arts, or to general

 - sign a club-sports waiver ahead of time

-- show up at a practice - ideally a few minutes early
+- show up a few minutes early at any class

 - bring your MIT ID card